eclipse-sumo/sumo/docs/web/docs/Tools/Import/OSM.md

 All files that make up the scenario are created in a subfolder of the working directory with the current timestamp (i.e.
 {{SUMO}}/tools/2016-09-30-10-00-00/).
-If you edit the network, you can use the script *build.bat* to rebuilt the random demand.
+If you edit the network, you can use the script *build.bat* to rebuild the random demand.

 Call: